dotnet/docs/docs/framework/unmanaged-api/profiling/icorprofilerinfo13-getobjectidfromhandle-method.md

 [in] The handle wrapping an object.

 `pObject`
-[out] A caller provided pointer that will be filled with the object wrapped by the given `handle`.
+[out] A caller-provided pointer that will point to the object wrapped by the specified `handle`.

 ## Remarks